 A leaf blower is a great piece of equipment to have on hand to make your leave removal task a little easier.
-It’s also a great tool to clean the patio or deck; remove debris and dry a lawn mower; or even remove a light dusting of snow.
-You may not realize how valuable a leaf blower is until is stops working.
+It’s also a great tool to clean the patio or deck; remove debris and dry a lawn mower, or even remove a light dusting of snow.
+You may not realize how valuable a leaf blower is until it stops working.

 Reasons Your STIHL Leaf Blower Starts Then Dies